-1. The Company's federal income tax return is consolidated with the following entities: Iowa American Insurance Company
+1. The Company's federal income tax return is consolidated with the following entities: The Company's Federal income tax return is not consolidated with any other entities.

-2. The manner in which the Board of Directors sets forth for allocating the consolidated federal income tax: The method of allocation between the companies is subject to written agreement, approved by the Board of Directors.
-Allocation is based upon separate return calculations with current credit for net losses.
-Intercompany tax balances are settled annually when the federal income tax return is filed.
+2. The manner in which the Board of Directors sets forth for allocating the consolidated federal income tax: The method of allocation among companies is subject to a written agreement, approved by the Board of Directors, whereby allocation is made primarily on a separate return basis with current credit for any net operating losses or other items utilized in the consolidated tax return.
+Intercompany tax balances are settled no less frequently than annually and generally on a quarterly basis.

-G. Federal or Foreign Federal Income Tax Loss Contingencies:
+NOTES TO FINANCIAL STATEMENTSG.
+Federal or Foreign Federal Income Tax Loss Contingencies: